rgu-iit-bt/cbr-for-legal-rag/README.md

-# CBR-RAG: Case-Based Reasoning for Retrieval Augmented Generation in LLMs for Legal Question Answering
+# Unsupervised Similarity-Aligned Ensemble Metrics for Evaluating Legal Q&A LLM Responses

-This repository contains code and datasets related to the paper titled "CBR-RAG: Case-Based Reasoning for Retrieval Augmented Generation in LLMs for Legal Question Answering".
+This repository contains code and datasets related to the paper titled "Unsupervised Similarity-Aligned Ensemble Metrics for Evaluating Legal Q&A LLM Responses".

 ## Keywords

-CBR, RAG, LLMs, Text Embedding, Indexing, Retrieval
+Ensemble LLMs, Legal Q&A, LLM-as-a-Judge, Embeddings, Reverse generation, Semantic similarity, Case-alignment

 ## Repository Structure

-- `code/`: This directory contains the codebase for implementing / evaluating CBR-RAG.
+- `code/`: This directory contains the codebase for implementing / evaluating the metrics.
-- `code/resources/`: This directory contains datasets utilized / generated in the experiments mentioned in the paper.
 - `README.md`: This file provides an overview of the repository.

 ## Citation

 If you find this work helpful or use any part of the provided code or datasets, please consider citing the original paper: TBA

-## Funding

-This research is funded by SFC International Science Partnerships Fund.